 Andrew J. McBride joined Adams and Reese in 2010 following the firm's expansion into St. Petersburg.
-He has been practicing law since 2009 and is an associate in the firm's Transactions and Corporate Advisory Services Practice Group.
+He has been practicing law since 2009 and is a Partner in the firm's Transactions and Corporate Advisory Services Practice Group.

 Andrew's diverse litigation practice focuses on banking, commercial, bankruptcy, construction, and community association litigation.